About Kyogen (狂言)

 Performance format of Kyogen

-Kyogen, in which God is the main character, is performed together with Noh, in which God is the main character as well.
-There are various characters in Kyogen, such as daimyo, master, son-in-law and yamabushi, but they are characterized by many stories of misery and failure.
+Kyogen, in which God is the main character, is performed together with Noh, in which God is the main character.
+There are various characters in Kyogen, such as daimyo, master, son-in-law, and Yamabushi, but many stories of misery and failure characterize them.

-In the Edo period, five genres of Noh were performed in sequence, with Kyogen performed in between.
-Even today, it is common to alternate between Noh and Kyogen performances.
+In the Edo period, five genres of Noh were performed sequentially, with Kyogen performing in between.
+Even today, it is expected to alternate between Noh’s and Kyogen’s performances.
 The duration of the performance is about 1 hour to 1 hour and 20 minutes for Noh and about 30 minutes for Kyogen.

 Kyogen masks and costumes